Our focus on people

 The world of work is changing rapidly and responsible businesses need to make sure that age does not stand in the way of supporting their workplaces to adapt.
 Business in the Community’s Age campaign seeks to reduce the barriers experienced by the over-50s in recruitment processes and promote the development of multi-generation workplaces.

-The purpose of Business in the Community’s Age Leadership Team is to help and challenge employers to retain, retrain and recruit older workers and to create multi-generational teams where people of all ages can flourish.
+The purpose of Business in the Community’s Age Taskforce is to help and challenge employers to retain, retrain and recruit older workers and to create multi-generational teams where people of all ages can flourish.

 Learn more about the Business in the Community age campaign

-Business in the Community’s Employment campaign harnesses the power of organisations’ collective strength to overcome disadvantage by increasing access to good, sustainable employment.
+Business in the Community’s Employment and Skills campaign harnesses the power of organisations’ collective strength to overcome disadvantage by increasing access to good, sustainable employment.

 BITC’s Employment and Skills Leadership Team creates inclusive employment where everyone, regardless of their background or experience, has access to good-quality jobs and the skills they need to thrive in work.